-6. Witnessing Suspected Academic or Professional Misconduct-DISCUSS WITH FACULTY b.
-Proctor's Role
+6. Witnessing Suspected Academic or Professional Misconduct

 - a.
-Student's Role - i.
-Students are expected to monitor student colleague behavior.
-If an incident of cheating is observed, the student should report the incident to the proctor or course instructor. - ii.
+Student's Role - Students are expected to monitor student colleague behavior.
+If an incident of cheating is observed the student should report the incident to the proctor or course instructor.

+ii.
 Students should be familiar with the School of Dentistry Academic Policies and Procedures Handbook relating to professional misconduct allegations.